bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 ``pre-commit``

     This git hook runs the code quality tests before allowing a commit to proceed.
-Note that all the standard testing dependencies musts be installed in order for this hook to function.
+Note that all the standard testing dependencies must be installed in order for this hook to function.

     .. code-block:: sh